kohlschutter/jdk.compiler.standalone/README.md

 Specifically, this is allows you to:

-- compile code even if your Java environment isn't a full JDK
+- compile code even if your Java environment isn't a full JDK (Java JRE, for example!)
 - target Java 1.7 for compilation without any warnings or restrictions.
 - use the Compiler Tree API without resorting to `--add-opens` trickery that may eventually fail in newer Java releases

 ### Examples

-See this [jsweet fork](https://github.com/kohlschutter/jsweet), where we make exhaustive use of the Compiler Tree API.
+See this [jsweet fork](https://github.com/kohlschutter/jsweet). jsweet makes exhaustive use of the Compiler Tree API, and now we can run it in Java 17 without prying open some JDK internals.

 ## How